What Is Hepatitis B?

 There's no cure for HBV.
 Doctors will advise someone with a hepatitis B infection on how to manage symptoms — like getting plenty of rest or drinking fluids.
 A person who is too sick to eat or drink will need treatment in a hospital.

-In most cases, older kids and teens who get hepatitis B recover and may develop a natural immunity to future hepatitis B infections.
+In most cases, teens who get hepatitis B recover and may develop a natural immunity to future hepatitis B infections.
 Most feel better within 6 months.
 Health care providers will keep a close eye on patients who develop chronic hepatitis B.

 What Happens After a Hepatitis B Infection?